 Bleaching the skull white.

 To get the skull bright white I will use 40 or 50 volume creme developer (#ad).
 Right after taking the skull out of the bucket of water I carefully use a paintbrush and brush it all over the skull but not on the antlers.
-I will then let that sit for a few hours.
-After it has sat for a couple of hours I will clean out the bucket and place the Bucket Heater (#ad) and skull with the developer on it in the bucket.
+I will then let that sit overnight.
+After it has sat overnight I will clean out the bucket and place the Bucket Heater (#ad) and skull with the developer on it in the bucket.
 I will then fill the bucket up with fresh water up as high as I can until it almost touches the antlers.
 The top of the skull will not be submerged but most of the skull will be.
-I then turn on the Bucket Heater (#ad) and heat the water for an hour.
+I then use the Bucket Heater (#ad) to heat the water for an hour.
 I do not trickle water into the bucket during this step because it will raise the water level over the antlers and get bleach on them.
 The heat of the water mixed with the bleach of the developer in the water bleaches the skull white really fast.
+I will also periodically brush warm water from the bucket over the top of the skull that isn't submerged working to keep that part of the skull wet as well.

 Mounting on the wall.